maragelis/NextionMqtt/README.md

 # NextionMqtt
 Control your Nextion display using a esp8266 and mqtt

-This sketch uses a esp8266 and mqtt to control a Nextion Display.
+This sketch uses a esp8266 and mqtt to control a Nextion Display which is conected to serial pins 13,14 of the ESP.

 The sketch publishers every event that is fired from the display to a mqtt channel which is defined under the root_topicOut